MVladislav/ansible-env-setup/README.md

 copy `inventory/inventory-example.yml` to `inventory/inventory.yml`</br>
 `$cp inventory/inventory-example.yml inventory/inventory.yml`

-add the device informations into: `inventory/inventory.yml`
+add the device information into: `inventory/inventory.yml`

 from default the base setup is defined in each file: